jeffrizzo/bthome-zephyr/README.md

 - Send BTHome button events for up to four physical over Bluetooth Low Energy (BLE) either to Home Assistant directly, or via an ESPHome Bluetooth Proxy board.
 - Supports "press" and "long press" events for four buttons.
+- Supports encryption using a compiled-in pre-shared key.
 - Easily build for any Zephyr-supported board.
 - Simple and hopefully well-documented code.